andeug/Webend-interface-of-MobileAlert-polce-end-/README.md

 # Webend-interface-of-MobileAlert-polce-end-
-this is a simple web end that shows how data will be handled at the police station. the subclass that will be shown.
+This is a simple web end that shows how data will be handled at the police station. the subclass that will be shown.
-#witness list.
+1. witness list.
-#suspect list.
+2. suspect list.
-#login identification.
+3. login identification.
-#home page and other features to be addeed with time.
+4. home page and other features to be addeed with time.
-#temp.py is used to define the urls used to connect the pages.
+5. temp.py is used to define the urls used to connect the pages.